Either/Or (Kierkegaard book): Diary of a Seducer

-Kierkegaard has this seducer speak again in Stages on Life's Way where he explores some of the possibilities and then once more where he tries to explain that misunderstanding can be the root of the unity of the tragic and the comic.
-"Anyone who, when he is twenty years old, does not understand that there is a categorical imperative — Enjoy — is a fool, and anyone who does not start doing it is a Christiansfelder. ....
-Our young friend will always remain on the outside.
-Victor is a fanatic; Constantin has paid too much for his intellect; the Fashion Designer is a madman.
-All four of you after the same girl will turn out to be a fizzle!
-Have enough fanaticism to idealize, enough appetite to join in the jolly conviviality of desire, enough understanding to break off in exactly the same way death breaks off, enough rage to want to enjoy it all over again — then one is the favorite of the gods and of the girls."
+Kierkegaard had this seducer speak again in Stages on Life's Way, where he explored possibilities and then once more where he tried to explain that misunderstanding can be the root of the unity of the tragic and the comic:

-Kierkegaard has the category of choice and the esthetic as well as the ethical.
-Both can choose to love each other but the "how" of love is what Kierkegaard is getting at.
+Kierkegaard explores the category of choice and the aesthetic as well as the ethical.
+Both can choose to love each other but the "how" of love is Kierkegaard's subject.

-Or
+Part II

-The second volume represents the ethical stage.
-Victor Eremita found a group of letters from a retired Judge Vilhelm or William (in Danish: "Assessor Wilhelm"), another pseudonymous author, to 'A', trying to convince 'A' of the value of the ethical stage of life by arguing that the ethical person can still enjoy aesthetic values.
+The second part represents the ethical stage.
+Eremita found a group of letters from a retired Judge Vilhelm or William (in Danish: "Assessor Wilhelm"), another pseudonymous author, to "A", trying to convince "A" of the value of the ethical life by arguing that the ethical person can still appreciate aesthetic values.
 The difference is that the pursuit of pleasure is tempered with ethical values and responsibilities.
+Letters: